-This seed comes from a dwarf strain of beach plum developed by selecting five plants from over 4,000 seedlings that fruited in one year from seed.
+This seed comes from a dwarf strain of beach plum found by selecting five plants from over 4,000 seedlings that fruited in one year from seed.
 Those original five plants eventually provided enough seed to create the 'nana' strain by making several plantings of it throughout my farm. and using several generations to stabilize this trait too.
-It is relatively true from seed of which the characteristics are compact growth with multiple spurs and small branches laden with fruit.
+It is relatively true from seed.
+The characteristics are compact growth with multiple spurs and small branches laden with fruit.
 Compared to the other beach plums we grow, Nana’s fruit production is much greater with spur type fruiting on a lateral bearing plant.
 After 20 years plant height averages from four to five feet tall.
 Will cross pollinate with other beach plums as well for better fruit set.
 Nana is longer lived than other beach plums in that the main trunk does not break down after 15 years of fruiting.
 This may not seem like much but is a huge advantage in the plants will live nearly twice the age of more 'normal' beach plums.
 Plants tend to grow more upright with a strong central trunk making for pruning and picking easier too.

 The following varieties will be available as scionwood for grafting.
-They will be listed individually here in the options with seeds of the Nana.
+For each order of seed, one variety can be requested with the seed of the Nana Beach Plum.

 "Black Pearl" Heavy producing compact plant with dense spur type fruiting.
 Small dark blue-violet to black fruit.
 Easy to pick plant with short limbs to 4 to 5 ft. tall that arch over.
 Fruits produce in dense clusters.

 "Blue Pearl" Columnar to broad branching dense plant with dense blue fruits produced in clusters.
-Plants are dwarf reaching 3-5 ft. with no legginess that is normally found within beach plums.
+Plants are dwarf reaching 3-5 ft. tall.
 Very good production of delicious fruit.
 Pits pop clean out very easy.
 This selection has both good yield and good sized fruit.
 Seedlings of it produce very good lateral bearing dwarf plants.

 To germinate the seeds plant outside in the fall 1/2 to 1 inch deep in a weed free sandy soil.
 Seeds will emerge slowly late in the spring.
-A portion of the seeds may need an additional season to fully germinate but normally a 70 percent success rate is normal for the Nana strain for the first year.
+A portion of the seeds may need an additional season to fully germinate but normally a 70 percent success rate is normal for the Nana beach plum strain for the first year.
 Never freeze woody plant seeds in your freezer.
 That is not dormancy.
-It will kill the embryo.
+Cold plus moisture is dormancy.

 |Genus & Species||Prunus maritima|